NewworldProg/Scrape_and_AI_automation/README.md

 ### ⚠️ Platform Terms Compliance
 **WARNING**: Automated interaction with websites may violate their Terms of Service.
 Before using this software:
-- Review Upwork's Terms of Service and API usage policies
+- Review platform Terms of Service and API usage policies
 - Ensure compliance with all applicable platform policies
 - Consider using official APIs instead of web scraping where available
 - Obtain proper authorization before automating any platform interactions